KathmanduLivingLabs/kathmandulivinglabs.github.io/_posts/2018-04-18-up-and-running.md

 > Are we doing enough to share our learnings with the community?

 This blog is an effort in that direction.
-We feel that just the simple act of practicing writing about our work, will help steer us to our goal.
+We feel that just the simple act of practicing writing about our work, will help steer us to this goal.